Akiyama Yuuta thought himself to be a pretty normal guy. He was in a high school, he used to be in the school baseball team, he hated his classes.

 The girl who woke him up didn't seem to mind, though.
 She had forgiven Yuuta for every mistake he had made so far, and in fact seemed to forget them very quickly.
+Rather than scold him for falling asleep on sentry duty, Fujimoto Asako-san held out a can of Key Coffee.
 Such was the leader of the resistance group here.
-Indeed, rather than scold him for falling asleep on sentry duty, Fujimoto Asako-san held out a can of Key Coffee.

 "Here," she said.
 "This ought to wake you up a bit."

 Smiling in appreciation, Yuuta accepted the can, cracking it open.
 Yes, Key Coffee is useful for waking you up, among other things.

 Fujimoto-san opened up a can herself, drinking what Yuuta estimated to be half a can in one go.
 "Ah!
 Key Coffee really is the best!" she said, a wide, carefree grin on her face.